-17 Absence and inability to act
+17. Absence and inability to act

-On the basis of the current provisions of Book 2 of the Dutch Civil Code, NV's or BV's articles of association must contain rules on how the company will be managed temporarily in the absence or inability to act of all management board members.
+The company's articles of association must contain rules on how the company will be managed temporarily in the absence or inability to act of all management board members; including rules on the absence or inability to act of one or more management board members is optional.